PadmarajBhat/Cloud/Application Development - Python.md

    * when post method request comes to flask rest service it does the save the q&a and routes to '/' directory and thats how the home screen is shown.

 # App Dev: Adding User Authentication to your Application - Python
 * firebase authentication
    * is a third party tool which takes the user credentials and contacts the respective email host for authentication.
    * the tool also gives a *.js* to be included in the web page to avail the firebase app and auth services
    * while registering the app to firebase, a unique url with respect the app is configured in firebase.
+* How does it work in frontend:
+   * *qiq-login.js* is included in the index.html
+   * which enables us to include the angular component: <qiq-login> along with other hyperlinks.
+   * file *qiq-login-template.html* has
+      * use id input text box
+      * password input text box
+      * login button
+      * logout button
+   * auth-factory.js has the *firebaseAuth* injected to it.
+      * this makes the connection to firebase service method like registering, login logout vaidation
+      * these methods are invoked when login screen buttons are pressed.
       * note that if you have multiple gcp project then you can enable it on all or or one.
 For all project the same steps of registration has to be done.
       * within a same project if multiple app requires the authentication then also same registration step has to happen.
 Here each url can have different method of authentication